oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 It MUST be tested that the CSAF document has a canonical URL.

-> To implement this test it is demeeded sufficient that one item in `/document/references` fulfills all of the following:
+> To implement this test it is deemed sufficient that one item in `/document/references` fulfills all of the following:
 >
 > * It has the category `self`.
 > * The `url` starts with `https://`.